Download: MOBI Business Plan Template

 (Session 2): Describe your work experience in the business you plan to start including a list of your skills and knowledge, which will be required in your business.

 (Session 2): Describe yourself, including your education.

 4. Are there any applicable legal restrictions to using your home for a business?
-For example, special zoning or licensing restrictions?
+For example, special zoning or HOA restrictions?

 Section 4: Financing

 (Session 4): Provide a chart or spreadsheet showing all of the sources of your start-up capital.
 Explain any government assistance or loan guarantee programs you intend to apply for.